S-SathiyaNarayanan/Data-Structures-and-Algorithms/Week 3/README.md

 Array:-
 what is array
-array is a pre defined data structure rules of storing values- contiguos memory blocks is allocated
+array is a pre defined data structure rules of storing values- contiguos memory blocks is allocated->index In Java, both DataType[] arrayName; and DataType arrayName[]; are valid ways to declare an array.
+However, the preferred style is DataType[] arrayName;
+garbage value in no value index